Experiences of Bereavement and Grief During the Covid-19 Pandemic

 If you have experienced loss in the recent past, we are truly sorry for this and we recognise the additional pain the COVID-19 pandemic may have brought upon you and your loved ones.

 We wish to understand the grief experiences and support needs of people who have been bereaved either due to COVID-19 or another cause of death during the pandemic.
 If you would be willing to share your experiences, and stay in a ‘constant conversation’ with us on this topic, please register by completing the form at the bottom of this page.
 If you require any assistance, please get in touch with Sorcha Forbes, by emailing Sorcha.firstname.lastname@example.org, or by calling 028 9536 2136.

 This ‘constant conversation’ will involve the option of individual or group conversations via Zoom or by phone.
 It is about understanding your experience, by whatever means best suits you as an individual.

 It is hoped that your views will help to identify ways to improve end of life care during the pandemic and the support that is available for people who are bereaved.
-The evidence collated by this survey and our engagement with you will begin to fill that critical evidence gap and help shape the future design and delivery of support services for people bereaved in Northern Ireland.
+The evidence collated through our engagement with you will begin to fill that critical evidence gap and help shape the future design and delivery of support services for people bereaved in Northern Ireland.